gatsbyjs/gatsby/docs/docs/tailwind-css.md

 ## Overview

-There are two ways you can use Tailwind with Gatsby:
+There are three ways you can use Tailwind with Gatsby:

 1. Standard: Use PostCSS to generate Tailwind classes, then you can apply those classes using `className`.
 2. CSS-in-JS: Integrate Tailwind classes into Styled Components.
+3. Sass/SCSS: Use [gatsby-plugin-sass](https://www.gatsbyjs.org/packages/gatsby-plugin-sass/) to support Tailwind classes in your Sass/SCSS files.

-You have to install and configure Tailwind for both of these methods, so this guide will walk through that step first, then you can follow the instructions for either PostCSS or CSS-in-JS.
+You have to install and configure Tailwind for all of these methods, so this guide will walk through that step first, then you can follow the instructions for PostCSS, CSS-in-JS or Sass/SCSS.

 ## Installing and Configuring Tailwind